nmshd/documentation/_docs_integrate/01-connector-tutorial.md

 }
 ```

-You can query the Connectors Address under the route `/api/v1/Account/IdentityInfo`.
-If you are using our provided Connector please use `id16RPQxvUC8S5aTrRhs3yrDXq6cLkbbBsTY`.
+You can query the Connector's Address under the route `/api/v1/Account/IdentityInfo`.
+If you are using the Demo Connector of this Tutorial, the Address is `id16RPQxvUC8S5aTrRhs3yrDXq6cLkbbBsTY`.
 {: .notice--info}

 {% include rapidoc api_route_regex="^post /api/v1/Attributes$" %}